pudly/schmopera-hugo/content/articles/lifelike-theatre-at-luminato-the-story-of-charlotte-salomon.md

 primary_image = "https://res.cloudinary.com/schmopera/image/upload/v1545409169/media/webhook-uploads/1497236969701/2017-06-11---Square---Charlotte-Photo-1.jpg.jpg"
-primary_image_credit = "Adanya Dunn as Charlotte in Charlotte: A Tri-Coloured Play with Music." publishDate = "2017-06-12T08:59:00-06:00" related_articles = ["articles/rehearsing-trauma-how-working-on-an-opera-helped-me-heal.md","articles/interviewing-the-greats-virginia-zeani.md","articles/dont-miss-luminatos-bearing.md","articles/heggies-holocaust-operas-see-canadian-premiere.md"]
+primary_image_credit = "Adanya Dunn as Charlotte in Charlotte: A Tri-Coloured Play with Music." publishDate = "2017-06-12T08:59:00-06:00" related_articles = ["articles/rehearsing-trauma-how-working-on-an-opera-helped-me-heal.md", "articles/interviewing-the-greats-virginia-zeani.md", "articles/dont-miss-luminatos-bearing.md", "articles/heggies-holocaust-operas-see-canadian-premiere.md"]
 related_people = ["scene/people/adanya-dunn.md"]
 short_description = "&quot;Charlotte has a sense of time running out for her, both from learning about the history of suicides in her family, and sensing the destiny that we all know lay ahead.
-The uniqueness of her work is that it survives, though she did not, in its complete form, and is a testament to the power of art to triumph over adversity.&quot;" slug = "lifelike-theatre-at-luminato-the-story-of-charlotte-salomon" title = "Life-like theatre at Luminato: the story of Charlotte Salomon"
+The uniqueness of her work is that it survives, though she did not, in its complete form, and is a testament to the power of art to triumph over adversity.&quot;" slug = "life-like-theatre-at-luminato-the-story-of-charlotte-salomon" title = "Life-like theatre at Luminato: the story of Charlotte Salomon"

 +++
 ## How is Charlotte Salomon's work unique among Jewish art from WWII?

 **Pamela Howard**: What is unique about her work is that in 2 years at the end of her very short life she painted 1200 touches from memory of her former life in Berlin, and put them together in the form of a "Singspiel" - a spoken song cycle reminiscent of popular music theatre heard and seen in Berlin in the 1920's.
 She called this "Singspiel" *Life or Theater* and in it is has the Proustian remembered story of her life, and the people in it.